2558482T/2558482T/README.md

 # 👋 Hi there!
 - 👨‍🎓 I’m Shao Tang.
 GUID: 2558482T.
 MSc in Information Technology.
 - 🏫 I’m currently learning Internet Technology.
-- 📖 I'm working through *Tango with Django*.
+- 📖 I'm studying *Tango with Django*.
 - 📝 This account is used to submit source code of my Rango application up to Chapter 10.

 <!---